tetrateio/dmz-workshop/README.md

 ![Base Diagram](images/insecure-app-arch.png)

 ### Multi-Cluster Bookinfo Application
 This is the canonical [Istio demo application, Bookinfo.](https://istio.io/latest/docs/examples/bookinfo/)  The microservice application displays information about a book, similar to a single catalog entry of an online book store.
-This application spans is fully deployed to both on-premises clusters and only one of its microservices deployed to the Public Cloud West cluster.
-In this manner, we can demonstrate advanced routing and service discovery patterns.
+This application spans is fully deployed to both on-premises clusters In this manner, we can demonstrate advanced routing and service discovery patterns.

 ![Base Diagram](images/bookinfo-app.png)